panoptic-labs/docs/docs/developers/parameters.md

 ```solidity
 uint256 immutable VEGOID = 2
 ```
-The premium multiplier paid by option buyers in a given liquidity chunk (consisting of `strike`, `width`, and `tokenType`) increases along with the percentage of sold liquidity borrowed in that chunk according to [this equation](https://www.desmos.com/calculator/mdeqob2m04).
+`VEGOID` is a parameter used to modify the [premium multiplier equation](https://www.desmos.com/calculator/mdeqob2m04): lower values of `VEGOID` result in an increased rate of increase in the premium multiplier as the percentage of sold liquidity borrowed in a chunk increases, while higher values of `VEGOID` result in a more gradual premium multiplier increase alongside increases in liquidity utilization.

-`VEGOID` is a parameter used to modify that equation: lower values of `VEGOID` result in an increased rate of increase in the premium multiplier as the percentage of sold liquidity borrowed in a chunk increases, while higher values of `VEGOID` result in a more gradual premium multiplier increase alongside increases in liquidity utilization.
+The premium multiplier (over fees earned by an identical Uniswap position) paid by option buyers in a given liquidity chunk (consisting of `strike`, `width`, and `tokenType`) increases along with the percentage of sold liquidity borrowed in that chunk according to the equation linked above.

 ### MAX_SPREAD
 ```solidity